 Instructions

-- Preheat oven to 350°F/175°C. Line two cold baking sheets with baking paper.
-Take half of the dough out of the refrigerator.
-Take small portions at a time and roll them into balls with your hands.
-Roll in sugar and spread me on the baking sheet with plenty of space between them.
+- Preheat the oven to 350°F (175°C) and line two cold baking sheets with parchment paper.
+Take half of the dough from the refrigerator.
+Roll small portions into balls with your hands, coat them in sugar, and place them on the baking sheet with plenty of space between.

-- Let the cookies cool on the baking sheet and then remove them carefully, e.g. with a mini cake palette.
+- Let the cookies cool on the baking sheet, then carefully remove them with a mini spatula if needed.

 Notes

-- The cookie dough is very sticky due to the cream cheese.
-This results in wonderfully soft cookies.
-They do melt a bit in the oven.
-To prevent extreme spreading, the dough must be absolutely cool.
+- The dough is quite sticky due to the cream cheese, resulting in wonderfully soft cookies that spread slightly in the oven.
+To prevent excessive spreading, make sure the dough is well-chilled before baking.

 Ingredient substitutions